MJWyattCyber/MJWyattCyber.github.io/_posts/2020-21-06-HTB-Walkthrough-ServMon.md

 Using ls or DIR here would display that there are two users; Nathan and Nadine. we can repeat the above steps to change into their directories;

 **Nadine**

-ls in Nadines directory shows the file 'Confidential.txt' using the 'get' command we can download this file to our machine to see it's contents
+Running ls in Nadines directory shows the file 'Confidential.txt' using the 'get' command we can download this file to our machine to see it's contents

 ![catNadine](/assets/images/servmon/servmoncatnadine.png)

 This gives us a clue that there may be a file of interest on Nathan's desktop.
 Keep this in mind for later.

 **Nathan**

-ls in Nathans directory also returns a file 'Notes to do.txt', the same process of using the 'get' command and viewing it's contents.
+Running ls in Nathans directory also returns a file 'Notes to do.txt', the same process of using the 'get' command and viewing it's contents.

 ![catnathan](/assets/images/servmon/servmoncatnathan.png)